JessieJessJe/dataStructures/README.md

 ## Week One

-Here's the [assignment instruction](https://github.com/visualizedata/data-structures/blob/master/weekly_assignment_01.md) and my solution in [wa01.js](https://github.com/JessieJessJe/data-structures/blob/master/wa01.js).
+Here're the [assignment instruction](https://github.com/visualizedata/data-structures/blob/master/weekly_assignment_01.md) and my solution in [wa01.js](https://github.com/JessieJessJe/data-structures/blob/master/wa01.js).

 #### The process
 * Create an asynchronous function 'saveFile' to save an individual HTML page into a local .txt file.